abdulahad7/Blender-MOCAP/README.md

 # TODOS
 * Mak gui better.
 * Add constraints to armature so that unrealistic rotation doesnot happen even if values are wrong.
-* Use [Videopose](https://github.com/facebookresearch/VideoPose3D) to increase smoothness of aniamtion.
+* Use [Videopose](https://github.com/facebookresearch/VideoPose3D) to increase smoothness of animation.

 # This is version 1.0 of "real time 3d pose estimation with Blender".
 The result is not good at all, I will try to improve it.